How To Make Homemade Setting Spray

 Can You Make Setting Spray Without Glycerin?

-One such option is mixing 3 parts of witch hazel, 2 parts of aloe vera gel, and 1 part rubbing alcohol in a spray bottle with distilled water.
-However, alcohol will dry out your skin, so be sure to moisturize and only use this spray occasionally.
+One such option is to mix three parts witch hazel, two parts aloe vera gel, and 1 part rubbing alcohol in a spray bottle with distilled water.

 Giving The Setting Spray More Glow

-You can add in an extra ingredient to give your setting spray more of a glow, which means that you can finish your skin off with a dewy, shiny glow, which would be perfect for a night out or for a natural look.
+You can add an extra ingredient to give your setting spray a glow so that you can finish your skin with a dewy, shiny finish, perfect for a night out or a natural look.

-You can always add in a few more drops after this until you have reached your desired level of shine!
+You can always add a few more drops after this until you reach your desired level of shine!

 Why You Should Use A DIY Setting Spray